ADA-research/Sparkle/Examples/selection.md

 #### Run on a single instance

-Run the portfolio selector on a *single* testing instance; the result will be printed to the command line
+Run the portfolio selector on a *single* testing instance; the result will be printed to the command line if you add `--run-on local` to the command.

 ```bash
 sparkle run portfolio selector Examples/Resources/Instances/PTN2/plain7824.cnf